About Bury Court Farmhouse

 Directions to Bury Court Farmhouse

 On A4110 from Leominster, at Wigmore turn R just after shop & garage.
-Follow signs to parking & garden.
+Garden is on the R. Park on road (accessible parking in courtyard).

 Please contact the garden owner to discuss your requirements and arrange a date for a group or bespoke visit.